lifting-bits/remill/README.md

 sudo apt-get install libc6-dev:i386 install libstdc++-10-dev:i386 g++-multilib
 ```

-This error happens because the SPARC32 semantics are built as 32-bit code, but 32-bit development libraries are not installed by default.
-A similar situation occurs when building on arm64 Linux.
-In that case, you want to follow a similar workflow, except the architecture that you'd add would be `armhf` instead of `i386`.
-Another alternative is to not build SPARC32 semantics.
+This error happens because the SPARC32 runtime semantics (the bitcode library which lives in `<install directory>/share/remill/<version>/semantics/sparc32.bc`) are built as 32-bit code, but 32-bit development libraries are not installed by default.

+A similar situation occurs when building remill on arm64 Linux.
+In that case, you want to follow a similar workflow, except the architecture used in `dpkg` and `apt-get` commands  would be `armhf` instead of `i386`.

+Another alternative is to disable SPARC32 runtime semantics.
+To do that, use the `-DREMILL_BUILD_SPARC32_RUNTIME=False` option when invoking `cmake`.